Using curl to automate HTTP jobs

 4.1 Forms explained

-Forms are the general way a web site can present a HTML page with fields for the user to enter data in, and then press some kind of 'OK' or 'submit' button to get that data sent to the server.
+Forms are the general way a web site can present a HTML page with fields for the user to enter data in, and then press some kind of 'OK' or 'Submit' button to get that data sent to the server.
 The server then typically uses the posted data to decide how to act.
-Like using the entered words to search in a database, or to add the info in a bug track system, display the entered address on a map or using the info as a login-prompt verifying that the user is allowed to see what it is about to see.
+Like using the entered words to search in a database, or to add the info in a bug tracking system, display the entered address on a map or using the info as a login-prompt verifying that the user is allowed to see what it is about to see.

 A GET-form uses the method GET, as specified in HTML like: